Welcome to Schoolngr.com

 Topics:

-English Language 1994 Jamb Past Questions
+Jamb 1994 English Language Past Questions

 In many places in the world today, the poor are getting poorer while the rich are getting richer, and the programmes of development planning and foreign aid appear to be unable to reverse this trend.
 Nearly all the developing countries have a modern sector, where the patterns of living and working are similar to those in developed countries.
 But they also have a non-modern sector, where the pattern of living and working are not only unsatisfactory, but in many cases is even getting worse.